SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 ### On SAP Cloud Platform - Kyma runtime

-Well done to making it this far in the README :-) Now we've successfully got the service running locally, we'll go directly to a deployment to the Kyma runtime.
-(If you're interested in how you might also run a service locally in Docker, and also on CF, see how we do it for the [SANDBOX](../../s4hana/sandbox) component.)
+Well done to making it this far in the README!

+Now we've successfully got the service running locally, we'll go directly to a deployment to the Kyma runtime.
+(If you're interested in how you might also run a service on CF, see how we do it for the [SANDBOX](../../s4hana/sandbox) component.)

 There are a number of steps to get the app running in Kyma, i.e. on k8s: